Skip to content

 Rateable values and appealing your valuation

-The rateable value of a property is set by the Valuation Office Agency, which is part of HM Revenue & Customs.
+The rateable value of a property is set by the government's Valuation Office Agency.
 The value is regularly reviewed to maintain fairness in the system by redistributing the total amount payable in business rates, reflecting changes in the property market.

-You can find out how much your business rates will be by checking on the Valuation Office’s website and finding your property by postcode or address.
+You can find and check your rateable value online.
 If you think the information held about your property is incorrect, ask the Valuation Office Agency to update their records.

-Business rates are worked out based on your property’s ‘rateable value’.
+Business rates are calculated based on your property’s rateable value.

 Appealing my business’s rateable value